MahzabinKarim/mahzabinkarim.github.io/index.md

     </div>
     <div class="text">
       <ul>
-        <li>This report summarises the design procedure, layout, and analysis of municipal services for this development, all of which are in accordance with the Town of Adamsville Design Criteria and Standards Model.</li>
+        <li>This report summarises the <b>design procedure</b>, layout, and <b>analysis of municipal services</b> for this development, all of which are in accordance with the Town of Adamsville Design Criteria and Standards Model.</li>
         <li><a rel="noreferrer noopener" target="_blank" href="/AdmsvilleVillage_StormAndServices.pdf"><b>View Project</b></a></li>
       </ul>
     </div>